msmania/pocket-pruner/README.md

    syncing.

    _We **RECOMMEND** keeping at least `pos/BlocksPerSession * pocketcore/ClaimExpiration`
-   blocks in `application.db`, which is currently 96 blocks in the Pocket mainnet._
+   blocks in `application.db`, which is currently 96 blocks in Pocket MainNet._

 4. A tendermint block contains a field named [Evidence](https://github.com/tendermint/tendermint/blob/main/spec/consensus/evidence.md) that stores duplicated vote (i.e. double-sign)information if detected.
    When a node validates a proposed block with `Evidence`, it needs to access information at the height of its duplicated votes.
-The expiration period of ` Evidence` is defined as the tendermint's parameter `ConsensusParams.Evidence.MaxAge`, which is currently `120000000000`in Pocket MainNet.
+The expiration period of `Evidence` is defined as the tendermint's parameter `ConsensusParams.Evidence.MaxAge`, which is currently `120000000000`in Pocket MainNet.
 This means that `Evidence` in Pocket MainNet never expires.
 If the node fails to validate the duplicated vote information because of pruning, the Pocket process stops running.